Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Broncos trade OL Ty Sambrailo to Falcons for a fifth-round pick

-Another early-round pick vanishes into the void of ineffectiveness as Broncos fans huddle in the corner mumbling “John Elway is a great talent evaluator John Elway is a great talent evaluator John Elway is a great talent evaluator...”
+Another early-round pick vanishes into the void of ineffectiveness as Broncos fans huddle in the corner mumbling, "John Elway is a great talent evaluator.
+John Elway is a great talent evaluator.
+John Elway is a great talent evaluator..."

-Chiefs trade DL David King to the Titans for a seventh-round pick.
+Chiefs trade DL David King to the Titans for a seventh-round pick

 This is a tiny deal, but kudos to both teams for getting value out of the fourth preseason game.
 King played nearly the whole game for the Chiefs against the Titans, who clearly liked what they saw.
 King gets a job, the Titans get depth, the Chiefs get some token return on the investment.

-Bills trade CB Kevon Seymour to Panthers for WR Kaelin Clay and change.
+Bills trade CB Kevon Seymour to Panthers for WR Kaelin Clay and change

 Rando for rando, basically.
 But it's telling that on the eve of the season, the Bills' priorities remain getting rid of Doug Whaley's players, acquiring draft capital and fielding a competitive team, in that order.